MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/advanced-threat-protection/New-AntiPhishPolicy.md

 ```

 ### -EnableUnauthenticatedSender
-The EnableUnauthenticatedSender parameter specifies whether to apply a "?" symbol in Outlook's sender card if the sender fails authentication checks.
+The EnableUnauthenticatedSender parameter specifies whether to apply a question mark in Outlook's sender card if the sender fails composite authentication.
 Valid values are:

-- $true: Apply the "?" symbol.
+- $true: Apply a question mark to the sender card.

-- $false: Do not apply the "?" symbol.
+- $false: Do not apply a question mark to the sender card.

 ```yaml
 Type: Boolean